acabra85/jwebcrawler/README.md

 ## Notes
-The worker crawling mechanism is based on Idle Budget strategy, where a worker gets an initial (8) amount of idle units and every time a task is completed it is awarded additional idle units (2).
+The worker crawling mechanism is based on simple consumer-producer queue.
+A fix set amount of workers are created and once a timeout is reached they are terminated using a POISON_PILL mechanism, that indicates the thread to complete the loop of execution.
-If there is no work available (idle worker) the worker will redeem one idle unit from his budget and sleep a given time before retrying again.

-The idea is that if a worker retried/waited enough time without being able to perform any work he can exit gracefully.
-And if he was able to complete a task additional working units are awarded (since processing one task will generate more work e.g. The html is downloaded and contains links that have not been crawled).
+There are multiple things to consider further in terms of failures:
+1. Most websites have in place throttling, ideally the crawler should adapt for this when receiving 429 http status code as response.
+2. Multiple filters can be created for URLs, this case is set for SameSite urls but this can be extended easily with a dedicated Filter interface and the decorator pattern.

 ## Defaults
 The file ```/src/main/resources/config.json``` contains the defaults for execution
 ```
 {
+     "maxExecutionTime": 0, // by default there is no limit, in seconds
      "workerCount": 1, // total workers
      "sleepTime": 1, // sleep time of workers before retry on an empty queue (seconds)
-     "maxExecutionTime": 0, // by default there is no limit, in seconds
      "siteHeight": 6, // how deep to traverse the site-tree
      "maxSiteNodeLinks": 10 // how many maximum children per tree-site-node
      "reportToFile": false // should print report to a file (by default prints to console)